18F/handbook/CONTRIBUTING.md

 * **Extended description**: Explain your changes.
 Useful if you need more than 50 characters.
 If there's a Trello card for this change, you can a link to it here.
 * **The branch name:** By default this will be a new branch, with a name like [username]-patch-1.
 If you want to change it to something more semantic (eg [username]-easy-github-contributing),  that's helpful to the reviewers.
 And If you've already made another commit and you want to include this change in the same pull request, you can specify that branch name for the other commit here.

 After you commit, you will be asked if you want to create a new pull request with the branch you created.
-You can either go ahead and make a PR, or go make another edit.
+You'll again be presented with three fields:

+* **The PR title:** By default it is the title of your last commit, but you can override.
+* **Extended description:** This also draws from your last commit, but you can override.
+* **The right sidebar:** You can assign reviewers (eg subject matter experts, or domain owners).

+Most of the time you don't need to fill anything out, just click "Create pull request".

+If you want to make other changes on the same branch, don't create the PR quite yet.
+Navigate to that branch (eg https://github.com/CivicActions/handbook/tree/[your-branch-name], edit another file (or the same file you just edited).
+Github will know that you want to commit to the same branch as you created above.

+Then you can create a PR from your branch to the master branch, which includes both commits.

 ### The more advanced way: fork the handbook